leogulus/research_group/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+Taweewat Somboonpanyakul is currently a lecturer at Chulalongkorn Univesrity in Bangkok, Thailand.
+Previously he was a Kavli Postdoctoral Fellow at the Kavli Institute for Particle Astrophysics and Cosmology at Stanford University, under the direction of Prof. Steve Allen.
+Taweewat obtained his Bachelor’s degree in Physics with a specialization in Astrophysics at the University of Chicago in Chicago, IL, and his PhD in Physics at Massachusetts Institute of Technology in Cambridge, MA.

-I am an astrophysicist with a dedicated focus on extragalactic astronomy, particularly specializing in a specific category of objects known as "galaxy clusters."
-Through a combination of multi-wavelength observations, encompassing optical, infrared, millimeter, and X-ray data, I investigate the intricacies of galaxy cluster formation and evolution.
-My research integrates data from an array of ground-based and space-based telescopes, allowing me the opportunity to characterize the dynamical state, thermodynamic structure, and cosmological significance of these remarkable objects.
+Taweewat's research focuses on studying the properties and evolutions of clusters of galaxies and their massive central galaxies.
+He leveraged a diverse array of ground- and space-based observatories, including the Hubble and Chandra space telescopes, as well as the Magellan telescopes in Chile.
+He has expertise in computer programming using Python, which is the primary coding language in astrophysics.
+These tools enable him of characterize the dynamical state, thermodynamic structure, and cosmological significance of these remarkable objects.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.